-Watercourse.
-A river, creek, stream, channel or other topographic feature in, on, through, or over which water flows at least periodically.
+724 Watercourse.
+A river, creek, stream, channel or other topographic feature in, on, through, or 725 over which water flows at least periodically.

-Sec.
+726 Sec.
 4.07.10.
 Buildings and structures.

 - (A) Design and construction of buildings, structures and facilities exempt from the Florida Building Code.
 Pursuant to Section 4.07.04(C), buildings, structures, and facilities that are exempt from the Florida Building Code, including substantial improvement or repair of substantial damage of such buildings, structures and facilities, shall be designed and constructed in accordance with the flood load and flood resistant construction requirements of ASCE 24.
 Structures exempt from the Florida Building Code that are not walled and roofed buildings shall comply with the requirements of Section 4.07.16. - (B) Buildings and structures seaward of the coastal construction control line.
-If extending, in whole or in part, seaward of the coastal construction control line and also located, in whole or in part, in a flood hazard area: - (1) Buildings and structures shall be designed and constructed to comply with the more restrictive applicable requirements of the Florida Building Code, Building Section 3109 and Section 1612 or Florida Building Code, Residential Section R322.
+If extending, in whole or in part, seaward of the coastal construction control line and also located, in whole or in part, in a flood hazard area: - Restrictive applicable requirements of the Florida Building Code, Building Section 3109 and Section 1612 or Florida Building Code, Residential Section R322.

-- 740 (2) Minor structures and non-habitable major structures as defined in F.S. § 161.54, shall be designed and constructed to comply with the intent and applicable provisions of this article section and ASCE 24. - (C) Florida Building Code technical amendments.

-Technical amendments to the Florida Building Code that address design requirements for buildings in flood hazard areas are adopted in Section 5.00.10.
+- Minor structures and non-habitable major structures as defined in F.S. § 161.54, shall be designed and constructed to comply with the intent and applicable provisions of this article section and ASCE 24. - 743 (C) Florida Building Code technical amendments. - 744 Technical amendments to the Florida Building Code that address design requirements for 745 buildings in flood hazard areas are adopted in Section 5.00.10. - 746

-Sec.
+747 Sec.
 4.07.11.
 Subdivisions.